Safety and Operations

 We Power Safety

-In 2014, MGE launched a corporate safety commitment to improve our safety culture and begin MGE’s journey to safety excellence.
+In 2014, MGE launched a corporate safety initiative to improve our safety culture and our journey to safety excellence.
 Our Safety Steering Team meets bimonthly to examine safety topics and to identify and to prioritize continuous improvement opportunities.

-Our employees have taken the lead through their continuous improvement efforts to make MGE a safer place to work.
-Our employee-led Continuous Improvement Teams (CI Teams) are one example.
+Our employees have taken the lead through their continuous improvement efforts to make MGE an even safer place to work.
+Our employee-led Continuous Improvement Safety Teams (CI Teams) are one example.

 MGE’s safety vision statement was developed by one of our employee-led CI Teams.
 The team drafted a statement of safety values that encompasses the business of MGE and creates a positive message that all MGE employees can adopt: